epfl-lasa/i_am_project/README.md

 (The parameters can be changed in "i_am_project/config/1v1_params.yaml")
 ### Entirely in simulation
 * `roslaunch i_am_project 1v1_Gazebo.launch`
-* Set parameter object_real to false
+* Set parameter 'object_real' to 'false'
-* Set parameter iiwa_real to false
+* Set parameter 'iiwa_real' to 'false'

 ### Simulated IIWA's while using real object
 * `roslaunch i_am_project 1v1_Real-Gazebo.launch`
-* Set parameter object_real to true
+* Set parameter 'object_real' to 'true'
-* Set parameter iiwa_real to false
+* Set parameter 'iiwa_real' to 'false'

 (note: the pose of the box is tracked with Optitrack and used in the control program.)

 ### Entirely physical setup
 * `roslaunch i_am_project 1v1_Real.launch`
-* Set parameter object_real to true
+* Set parameter 'object_real' to 'true'
-* Set parameter iiwa_real to true
+* Set parameter 'iiwa_real' to 'true'

 ## Other settings:

-* For added manual control, change parameter 'manual' to true in parameter file and run in a separate terminal: `rosrun i_am_project AH_key_ctrl`.
-Press '1' to initiate a switch for iiwa1 to track or hitting. press '2' to do the same for iiwa2. press '3' to switch both arms to rest.
+* For added manual control, change parameter 'manual' to 'true' in parameter file and run in a separate terminal: `rosrun i_am_project AH_key_ctrl`.
+Press '1' to initiate a switch for iiwa1 to track or hitting.
+Press '2' to do the same for iiwa2.
+Press '3' to switch both arms to rest.
 Each time, press a couple of times to make sure the command is sent.
-* To use hollow box, change parameter 'hollow' to true in parameter file
+* To use hollow box, change parameter 'hollow' to 'true' in parameter file

 Keep in mind for the single setup, the IIWA base is at (x,y)=(0,0) while for the dual setup, the point between the two IIWA bases is at (x,y)=(0,0)